Synthetic-BioSystems-Lab/rabr-biofilm-analysis/README.md

 18S_lefse.R – Generates LEfSe graphs for 18S sequences.
 Has commented sections that contain code that must be run through mothur to proceed.\
 18S_rarefaction.R – Generates rarefaction graphs of 18S sequences.
 Included a figure that is colored by section, as well as individual graphs for each section.\
 18S_StrainProductivity.R - Generates figures that compare specific 18S strain relative abundance to sample productivity.\
-18S_metadata.xlsx - Contains metadata used for 18S R files\
+18S_metadata.xlsx - Contains metadata used for 18S R files.

 ### 23S Analysis Files
 23S_DADA2.R – Classifies the pilot and control RABR 23S sequences using DADA2.\